-The 2012-2013 year has been amazing for Political Science in three major ways: the increase of majors, creation of a new interdepartmental minor, and student and faculty success.
+The 2013-2014 year has been a transition year for Political Science.
 The number of Political Science majors has increased for the past three years due to ongoing efforts of both students and faculty.
-The current number of majors includes 27 majors, up from 7 three years ago.
-The new interdepartmental minor in Criminal Justice has opened up several new opportunities including collaboration across campus, internships and new relationships with the Decatur departments of criminal justice (Adult Redeploy Illinois).
-Students have been particularly successful this year with a student traveling to France on the McIntire Fellowship, a student earning the Scovill award, two students getting admitted to Washington DC internships, and students presenting their work at the Day of Scholarship.
-Lastly, faculty have been particularly successful by receiving the Griswold Professorship in the Social Sciences, publishing and presenting at conferences.
+The current number of majors includes 27 majors, up from 7 four years ago.
+The new interdepartmental minor in Criminal Justice has opened up several new opportunities including collaboration across campus, internships and new relationships with the Decatur departments of criminal justice, such as Adult Redeploy Illinois and Teen Court.